danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Specifying a Formula

-The linchpin of any predictive analytic workflow in XLKitLearn is the formula, which specifies the *outcome* variable to be predicted (the dependent or 'y' variable) and the features that will be used to predict this variable (the independent or 'x' variables).
+The first component of any predictive analytic workflow in XLKitLearn is the formula, which specifies the *outcome* variable to be predicted (the dependent or 'y' variable) and the features that will be used to predict this variable (the independent or 'x' variables).
 The formula should be input into the [formula box](MATSON static shot of the settings with a red box around the box).

 XLKitLearn formulas are always provided in the following format